 Until such times as the SafeCare system is available for use, and can capture Time to Lead, existing systems to monitor Time to Lead should be utilised.
-These will be included in annual job planning exercise.
+These include TURAS appraisal and job planning with the identified reviewer, work diaries, the timely completion of the TURAS appraisal and job planning for staff the Clinical Leader is responsible for, findings from imatters surveys.

-If the Clinical Leader is not able to take their Time to Lead and this time is, for instance, diverted to direct patient care or operational management pressures, this should be identified, recorded and escalated to the Chief of Medicine and the Deputy Medical Director
+If the Clinical Leader is not able to take their Time to Lead and this time is, for instance, diverted to direct patient care or operational management pressures, this should be identified, recorded and escalated to a manager (who is responsible for consideration of mitigations and/or further escalation (example, the Consultant Clinical Psychologist was unable to deliver the clinical supervision to a Principal Clinical Psychologist in their team due to having to fit a Transfer of Care patient into their diary; they inform their operational line manager by email and keep a local record of the event; their operational line manager considers and agrees mitigations) as follows:

-Severe and Recurrent Risks should be identified via a monthly review of the incidents of Time to Lead being unable to be protected as above, included as a recurring item at the monthly CD management meeting.
+Severe and Recurrent Risks should be identified via a monthly review of the incidents of Time to Lead being unable to be protected as above, carried out by the Clinical Leader and their operational line manager.
 DATIX should be used to record incidents of severe and recurrent risk to protecting Time to Lead.
 Each month the local Senior Management Team should review the incidents in the previous month and use this data to inform the likelihood and impact of the staffing risk occurring.
 The controls in place should be reviewed and actions identified to prevent a recurrence.
 Each action should have an owner and a due date.
 The Risks should be discussed at each monthly SMT meeting.
 When there are increased risk levels, discussion should be held to ensure appropriate actions have been identified.
 The Risk Register Policy and Guidance for Managers must be used to systematically identify, analyse, evaluate and manage risks consistently and at an appropriate level.
 Risks are assessed on impact and likelihood using a 5x5 impact matrix as noted in the Policy.